Last updated December, 2017.

 To deal with confidence issues, you need to strengthen awareness of that "voice in your head" and what it's telling you.
 You need to understand your compulsive mind and non-stop mental noise.
 This is exactly what a consistent meditation practice will help you do.

 Meditating helps you develop the skill of observing thoughts (and all your mind-made activity) as they arise.
 When you notice them, you have two choices:

-If you make the first choice, you are identifying with your thoughts.
+If you make the first choice, you are identifying with thoughts.
 You either believe - or are battling - what your mind is telling you.
-Those thoughts give rise to emotions which then give rise to more thoughts and emotions.
-They bury you in a landslide of mind-made activity that influences your decisions and actions, and affects your mood and quality of life.
+Those thoughts give rise to emotions which then give rise to more thoughts and more emotions.
+They bury you in a landslide of mind-made activity that conditions your behavior and dictates your quality of life.

-If you make the second choice, you see the thoughts as temporary - they come and go.
-You realize you don't have to follow them (or get caught up in them).
-Your mind tries to convince you that thoughts, emotions, and urges are critical - they'll never go away, and in many cases is a matter of "life or death."
+If you make the second choice, however, you will see thoughts are temporary: they come and they go.
+You realize you don't have to follow them down the same old path that results in the same old outcome (for example, self-doubt and self-confidence issues).
+Your mind tries to convince you that thoughts, emotions, and urges are critical - that they'll never go away, and in many cases are a matter of "life or death."

 But, you no longer have to take the bait.

 "There's that thought again - I see it, and I'm letting it be as it is (letting it pass, the same as it came)."

 It's simple, but it's not easy because you have to practice.
 You have to put in the time and effort to change the lifetime of conditioning that has led you to this point.